 |Covered statue until Easter Sunday…|

-Last year, we’re leaving after eating and run into a nice guy near the sanctuary.
-(This happens when we park in back lot.
-It’s closer and easier to get back to the car if we use the door off the Sanctuary.
-(One of those mysterious God thingy’s).
+Last year as we were leaving we ran into a nice guy near the sanctuary.
 He starts a conversation and mentions he’s from Detroit but is an organist at Our Lady of Fátima.
 He woos us in the Sanctuary to spotlight a beautiful organ off to the side of center stage.
 Sits down and just starts playing for us.
 Why?
 No idea.
 He was very talented and friendly.
 It must be something on my countenance.
 Crying for help.
 Talks about an upcoming weekend concert and personally invites us.
 But we truly have a conflict (think it was Hubs birthday and the kids were all coming home).

 |The covered crucifix on the altar…|